 As Principal of DALON Urban Realty Advisors, David has accumulated more than 28 years of experience in commercial real estate and land development since graduating from UBC in 1982 with a Bachelor of Commerce Degree in Urban Land Economics.
 David has spent nearly all the ensuing years to date in Commercial Real Estate, Project Management, and Land Development and has had past professional roles as a Mortgage Broker, Real Estate Managing Broker, Director and President of a publicly traded Company.
 He commits boundless energy to all projects and takes satisfaction in seeing final products where the benefits flow to both the project investors and to the public.
 When not at work David is an avid runner and road bike enthusiast who loves to spend time with his wife and two teenage children in South Delta.
 David has been a board member since 2010.

 The values of fairness and family have influenced Darren’s career path.
 Since 1997 Darren has worked in co-operative and sustainable banking.
-In Darren’s current position at Vancity, he uses a balanced approach: seeing the big picture and communicating it clearly combined with initiating and navigating the details to meet and exceed the outcomes.
-As the VP of Enterprise Risk Management Darren is accountable for ensuring Vancity has effective risk management practices, controls, and management oversight that strikes an appropriate balance between value creation and value preservation of member and organizational benefits.
-Prior to his current role, Darren worked within Vancity’s finance division in a number of different roles encompassing asset liability management, budget development and performance reporting, retail pricing, regulatory compliance, economic capital modeling, corporate insurance, and special projects.
-Darren is known for providing leadership in accounting expertise while delivering mentorship and coaching activities that drive employee engagement.
+In Darren’s current position at Prospera, he uses a balanced approach: seeing the big picture and communicating it clearly combined with initiating and navigating the details to meet and exceed the outcomes.
+As the VP of Risk Darren is accountable for ensuring Prospera has effective risk management practices, controls, and management oversight that strikes an appropriate balance between value creation and value preservation of member and organizational benefits.
+Prior to his current role, Darren worked in a number of different risk and finance roles encompassing asset liability management, budget development and performance reporting, retail pricing, regulatory compliance, economic capital modeling, corporate insurance, and special projects.
+Darren is known for providing leadership and expertise in a variety of risk and financial topics, while delivering mentorship and coaching activities that drive employee engagement.
 People and flexibility are Darren’s cornerstones for success.
 Darren joined the Phoenix Board in 2016.

 Elain brought her passion for improving communities to her career as a developer of non-profit and co-operative housing.
 She worked at Columbia Housing Advisory, a developer of non-profit co-operative housing for 10 years, the last few years as executive director.
 After a several years working in the public sector in the City of Vancouver’s Housing Centre, she became a development manager for Progressive Homes Ltd, which specialized in developing and building non-profit housing.
 During this period, Elain also co-authored a report, after extensive consultations throughout BC, for the Province of British Columbia, which included recommendations for solving the affordable housing problems of the time.
 She became aware of the valuable work the Phoenix Society does when she acted as a development consultant for the Phoenix Centre.
 Her extensive governance experience includes serving 10 years on the Board of Vancity, three of which she acted as Chair of the Board.
 She served as a Governor of the Real Estate Foundation for nine years, as well as on the board of directors for PavCo, a crown corporation.
 Elain joined the Phoenix Board in 2016.